enrista2112/Module-2-Interactive-Devices---Dino-Game/README.md

    - Compile and upload the code.

 3. **Upload Processing Code**:
-   - For visualization, open `dino_Game.pd` in Processing IDE.
+   - For visualization, open `dino_game.pd` in Processing IDE.
    - Run the Processing sketch after the game is running on the ESP32 TTGO.

 ## Gameplay